Ultimately, the Kli Yakar — being the emuna-filled tzaddik that he is — gives us final hope.

 Yet what about someone who is an am ha’aretz?

-Based on Tehillim 34:19 (“Hashem is close to the broken-hearted…”) and Mishlei 15:4 (“…and corrupts it and a break in his spirit”), the Kli Yakar insists that the am ha’aretz can be cured through a broken spirit [shever ruach].
+Based on Tehillim 34:19 (“Hashem is close to the broken-hearted…”) and Mishlei 15:4 (“…but if there is corruption in it and a break in the spirit”), the Kli Yakar insists that the am ha’aretz can be cured through a broken spirit [shever ruach].

 (Needless to say, in order to achieve this, one must do the opposite of finding fault in others; one must seek out all the positive attributes and recognize Hashem’s goodness in everything.)